Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 ## About Me

-I'm Jiamian Wang (王加冕).
-I'm a Ph.D. student at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, advised by Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
-Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA).
-I received my M.S. degree from University of Southern California (Los Angeles, USA) in 2020 and B.E. degree from Tianjin University (Tianjin, China) in 2018, respectively.
+Greetings!
+I'm Jiamian Wang (王加冕), a student at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, under the guidance of by Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
+Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA) with Dr.Tao.
+I received my M.S. degree from University of Southern California (Los Angeles, USA) in 2020 and B.E. degree from Tianjin University (Tianjin, China) in 2018.

-My research interest includes Compressive Sensing (SCI), Uncertainty Quantification (UQ), and Image Super-Resolution (SR).
-I have a high passion for exploiting/measuring the trustworthiness/reliability of the novel deep learning models and expediting the deployment of cutting-edge cameras/sensors with deep learning-based [solutions](https://arxiv.org/pdf/2112.15362.pdf).

-🔥🔥 **I'm actively looking for internship opportunities (including but not limited to above topics) with a flexible starting date (Spring/Summer 2024).
-Please drop me an email (jw4905 [at] rit [dot] edu) if you are interested!**
+My research focus primarily revolves around low-level vision tasks, such as image super-resolution.
+I am engaged in enhancing the trustworthiness, robustness, and performance of snapshot compressive imaging systems.
+My recent work delves into harnessing the power of diffusion models for low-level vision tasks.

+🔥 **I'm actively seeking internship opportunities for the summer of 2024, with a keen interest in topics related to my research.
+If you are interested or have potential opportunities, please feel free to reach out to me via email at jw4905 [at] rit [dot] edu.**

 ## News